jilllatino/LearningGitHub/README.md

 ## What to do

 ### Know your Audience
 Technical writing should be concise and easily understood by the target audience.
 Usage of archaic words and unusual grammatical constructs will only cause confusion.

+### Reduce the Clutter
+Ensure that superfluous and irrelevant details are not included in the document.
+This will often derail the audience and cause confusion and noise.

+### Document As Code
+Store documents in Git.
+In doing so, you create an audit trail of changes as well as provide an easy way to share the documents.

+In Git, organize the documents such that it is easy to find.
+Reduce the clutter by storing images in a subfolder called `_images`.

 ###
 [Back to Top](#technical-writing)